RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 Today you can build applications for Windows, Mac or Linux, developing applications on these platforms using native editors either with integration tooling or command line tools that are freely available via the .NET SDK.
 The SDK includes all the compiler tools to build, run and publish .NET applications from the command line without any specific tooling requirements.

 ## .NET and FoxPro
-Although .NET Core is the *new and shiny* new framework, **for FoxPro developers it's still preferable to continue using the built-in classic .NET Framework**.
-The .NET Runtime is part of Windows and so it's always available - **there's nothing else to install**.
-It's the easiest integration path for FoxPro applications.
+**For FoxPro developers it's preferable to use components that use the old 'full framework' libraries** when available even though .NET Core is the *new and shiny* new framework.
+The full .NET Framework (NetFX) is part of Windows and so it's always available - **there's nothing else to install** to run it and so it's the easiest integration path for FoxPro applications.
 For this reason I strongly recommend you use .NET Framework in lieu of .NET Core or .NET Standard components *if possible*.

 However, it is possible to use .NET Core components with FoxPro and wwDotnetBridge.
 But the process of doing so tends to be more complicated as .NET Core's assembly loading is more complex, often requiring many more support assemblies that are not always easy to identify.